danterazo/chrismess/README.md

 # Chrismess
 The first project for Xtern Boootcamp 2018 Session 3.
 This project uses vanilla JavaScript/ES2015+.

+## Day 2 Homework
+* Add a second field to the form.
+* Display the value of that field in the list.
+    - Your choice (e.g. year of movie release)

+## Bonus Credit
+* Display the second field in a separate HTML element than the flick name.
+* See if you can then style it differently (CSS).

 ## Day 1 Homework
 * Make the button change the text of the heading (the "h1" tag).